Self-driving startup Drive.ai to open Singapore office with new Grab funding

 This has resulted in a government and transportation agencies that are very supportive of self-driving technology companies, and trying to find innovative solutions to these problems.
 They’re already working with a number of these agencies to flesh out what their presence in the country will look like.

-Drive.ai is fresh off a partnership with Lyft, and earlier this year it revealed more about how its approach is different from others working on self-driving – thanks to a specific focus on creating a retrofit kit that can be installed in existing fleets to give them autonomous capabilities.
+Drive.ai is fresh off a partnership with Lyft and a $50 million funding round, and earlier this year it revealed more about how its approach is different from others working on self-driving – thanks to a specific focus on creating a retrofit kit that can be installed in existing fleets to give them autonomous capabilities.
 This should help it achieve more of a global presence, and Tandon says they’ll continue to keep an eye on worldwide hot spots when it comes to autonomous technology opportunities.

 0